mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

-This guide is for researchers who want to analyse Australia's electricity industry.
+This guide is for researchers who want to analyse data about Australia's electricity industry.
-Fortunately there is far more public data available for this space than almost any other industry, or even any other country's electricity market.
+Fortunately there is far more public data available for this sector than almost any other industry, or even any other country's electricity market.
 Unfortunately there are many undocumented aspects of the data which can trip up newcomers.
-The purpose of this post is to highlight some of those 'gotcha's.
+The purpose of this post is to highlight some of those 'gotchas'.

 The focus here is on how to dive deep into the data, for those who intend to spend hours performing bespoke analysis, mostly for queries which require data on a timescale smaller than 1 day.
 Before you spend the time on this, first check whether you can quickly obtain the data you want from [Open Electricity](https://explore.openelectricity.org.au/energy/nem/?range=7d&interval=30m&view=discrete-time&group=Detailed).
 Other high-level statistics are available from the [AEMO Data Dashboard](https://www.aemo.com.au/energy-systems/data-dashboards) and the [IEA](https://www.iea.org/countries/australia).
+With those sources you can quickly answer questions like:

+- What is the current fuel mix (i.e. % coal, % solar etc), and how has that changed over time?
+- How much CO2 was emitted last year?
+- What is the volume-weighted average price of gridscale solar last month?
+- What is the spot price of electricity right now?

+If you want to answer something more bespoke and complex, this guide explains how.

 This article also includes a quick overview of the design of the market.
 I will list some acronyms and terms which newcomers will not be familiar with.